Morozov-5F/ESTC-build-system/README.md

 * [projects](projects) -- directory with workshops.
 Every workshop should be in a separate directory inside and should define its own makefile rules.
 Take a look at the [led_test](projects/led_test) as an example.

 ## Various notes
+* Please note that default clock configuration is incorrect on purpoose and will force MCU to use the HSI oscillator as a clock source.
+One need to configure the desired MCU clocking manually.
 * You can put worhskops git repository to [projects](projects) directory.
 * It's possible to use helper commands from [common_defs.mk](common_defs.mk) to link your binaries.
 Example: